 Identifying the Primary Surfactant Sources in Your Hot Tub

-Maintaining the chemistry of your hot tub on a regular basis ensures that your spa water is well-blended with sanitizing chemicals and calcium.
+Maintaining the chemistry of your hot tub regularly ensures that your spa water is well-blended with sanitizing chemicals and calcium.
 These elements help to neutralize surfactants, preventing them from forming bubbles.

 However, skipping even a few days of maintenance can lead to a buildup of surfactants from three primary sources.